0% Capital Gains. Both Sides. The Singapore DTAA Cheat Code.

 Singapore NRIs and the pre-April 2017 carve-out

-Then came the Third Protocol, signed 30 December 2016 and effective 1 April 2017.
-India wanted taxing rights back.
-From that date, gains on Indian shares acquired by Singapore residents on or after 1 April 2017 are taxable in India at normal rates (12.5% for equity LTCG post Budget 2024).
+The Third Protocol — signed 30 December 2016, notified in India on 23 March 2017, effective 1 April 2017 — restored India's source-country taxing right.
+Indian shares acquired by Singapore residents on or after 1 April 2017 are taxable in India at domestic rates (12.5% equity LTCG post Budget 2024 under Section 112A).

 How to claim the grandfathered exemption (step by step)